-View a full list of Victoria's research centres, institutes and chairs.
+View a full list of Victoria University of Wellington's research centres, institutes and chairs.

 Research looking at Antarctic climate history and processes and the influence on the global climate system, especially in New Zealand and the southwest Pacific.